-We’ve put together the top GHS training courses that you and your workers can take to ensure safe handling and labeling of hazardous substances and reduce risks of workplace incidents and illnesses associated with chemical exposures.
+We’ve put together the top GHS training courses that you and your workers can take to ensure safe handling and labeling of hazardous substances o avoid spills and reduce risks of workplace incidents and illnesses associated with chemical exposures.
 The topics covered include the GHS standards, hazard communication, container labeling, and more.
 Keep scrolling to learn more.

 EdApp’s course on Globally Harmonized System (GHS) has everything you need to learn about this systematized classification program, from its history and background to application and implementation, as well as how hazard classification and communication works.
 It also explores the different hazard classes under the GHS standards, alongside a step-by-step process to identify and classify them.
 The primary objective of this course is to patch up the confusing aspects of the classification and labeling of chemicals, ensuring consistent and simplified communication between involved workers, contractors, and manufacturers.